-As part of the process of identifying and assessing any actual or potential involvement in modern slavery in our supply chain we require those employees responsible for procuring services to consider the risk of potential issues relating to modern slavery through our supplier onboarding process.
-We encourage openness and will support anyone who raises genuine concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains.
+As part of the process of identifying and assessing any actual or potential involvement in modern slavery or human trafficking in our supply chain we require those employees responsible for procuring services to consider the risk of potential issues relating to modern slavery and human trafficking through our supplier onboarding process.
+We encourage openness and will support anyone who raises genuine concerns about any issue or suspicion of modern slavery or human trafficking in any parts of our business or supply chains.